That's What I Said: Fully-Controllable Talking Face Generation: Experiments

 \subsubsection{User Study.}

-We assess the quality of the videos generated by FC-TFG with a user study of 20 participants for their opinions on 20 videos.
+We assess the quality of the videos generated by FC-TFG with a user study of 40 participants for their opinions on 20 videos.
 Specifically, we randomly collect reference images, driving videos, and driving audios from VoxCeleb2~\cite{chung2018voxceleb2} test split.
 Subsequently, we create videos based on Wav2Lip~\cite{prajwal2020lip}, MakeItTalk~\cite{zhou2020makelttalk}, Audio2Head~\cite{wang2021audio2head}, PC-AVS~\cite{zhou2021pose}, and FC-TFG (Ours).
-We adopt the widely used Mean Opinion Scores (MOS) as an evaluation metric.
-The evaluation protocol closely follows~\cite{liang2022expressive,zhou2021pose}.
-Each user gives evaluation scores from 1 to 5 for the following aspects of the generated videos: (1) lip sync quality; (2) head movement naturalness; and (3) video realness.
-Note that for a fair comparison with fully audio-driven generation methods, we do not include the metric that evaluates how well the poses of the generated faces match the poses of the driving videos.
+We adopt the widely used Mean Opinion Scores (MOS) as an evaluation metric following~\cite{liang2022expressive,zhou2021pose}.
+Each user gives evaluation scores from 1 to 5 for the following aspects: (1) lip sync quality; (2) head movement naturalness; and (3) video realness.
+The order of methods within each video clip is randomly shuffled.
+Note that for a fair comparison with fully audio-driven generation methods, we do not evaluate how well the generated head poses are matched to the poses of the driving videos.
 As shown in~\Tref{tab:mos}, it is demonstrated that our method generates talking face videos with higher lip synchronisation and natural head movement, compared to the existing methods.